saltstack/salt/doc/topics/sdb/index.rst

     {{ salt['sdb.get']('sdb://myetcd/mykey') }}

-When writing Salt modules, it is not recommended to call ``sdb.get`` directly, as it requires the user to provide vaules in SDB, using a specific URI.
+When writing Salt modules, it is not recommended to call ``sdb.get`` directly, as it requires the user to provide values in SDB, using a specific URI.
 Use ``config.get`` instead.